MSHSL to limit attendees to high school playoffs

+As the Minnesota State High School League’s (MSHLS) winter sports season is coming to a close with section and state playoffs, the MSHSL announced that it would be limiting attendees to the remaining slate of tournament games beginning Friday.

-The Minnesota State High School League, relying on information from the Minnesota Department of Health, will limit the number of people at tournaments beginning Friday, March 13, 2020.
-This decision will impact Girls Basketball Semifinals and Finals, the Adapted Floor Hockey Tournament, and Section Boys Basketball games.
+In a statement released by the MSHSL, the group said they were relying on information from the Minnesota Department of Health and will limit the number of people at tournaments beginning Friday, March 13.
+The decision will impact girls’ basketball state semifinals and finals, the adapted floor hockey tournament and section boys’ basketball games.
 As the COVID-19 situation is rapidly evolving, plans for events held after this weekend are still being developed and will be communicated at a later date.

 All state and section championship brackets will be played.
-Consolation and third place games for State Girls Basketball and Adapted Floor Hockey have been cancelled.
+Consolation and third place games for state girls’ basketball and adapted floor hockey have been canceled.
 Attendance at tournaments is now limited to rostered participants, coaches, event staff, TV network partners, credentialed media, and a small number of school-approved spectators of each participating team.

+Fergus Falls head boys’ basketball coach Matt Johnson will see his team take the court in the Section 8AA championship game against Perham today (March 13) at 7 p.m. at Concordia College in Moorhead.
+The loud noise from the fans will go from deafening to muffled as the new protocol is put into place.

+“It is an unfortunate situation for everyone, and I don’t think there is a simple answer to any of it,” Johnson said.
+“I do think that limiting the number of spectators, while still allowing the games to go on is as much of a win-win as we can ask for.
+Public safety is a real thing, and we need to have that at the forefront of the decision making process.

 Schools will receive information from the MSHSL regarding the process and submission of their list of designated spectators.
 All designated spectators must present an ID and purchase a ticket to enter the venue.